quick-apps-cloud/stack/README.md

 # Verifique a versão do Docker Compose
 docker-compose --version

+# Verifique a versão do Dotenvx
+dotenvx --version

-# Verifique a versão do Node.js
+# Verifique a versão do Dotenv-Vault
-node --version
+dotenv-vault --version
 ```

 3. Configuração do Dotenv-Vault